benjymous/annotations/sandman/sandman.51.md

 - #### Panel 4

   A hedgehog with very similar speech patterns, named Redlaw, appeared in volume 3 of "The Books of Magic" miniseries.
 This isn't necessarily the same one, of course.

+  Also worth noting that Hedgehogs aren't native to America, but I think we've already established that this isn't America any more.

 ### Page 6